This post about binge eating disorder contains sections about:

 You can access the full version of this national eating study here – https://jamanetwork.com/journals/jamapsychiatry/article-abstract/210525

 My therapeutic approach utilizes a combination of Intuitive Eating, Health At Every Size, and Cognitive Behavioral Therapy Principles.
 I’ve found that while Cognitive Therapy is great, some additional Intuitive Eating training for a binge eating client really helps them connect the mental cognitive exercises to their food and body.

 Because my treatment approach to binge eating disorder and other disordered eating disorders involves Cognitive Behavioral Therapy, I’ve included a brief section explaining this treatment approach below.

 Cognitive behavioral therapy for eating disorder binge analyzes the relationships between negative eating, body shape and weight-related thoughts, feelings and behaviors.

-Once the mental health professional and client have identified the causes of negative emotions and patterns, strategies can be developed to help people change them.
+Once the mental health professional and client identify the causes of negative emotions, strategies can be developed to help people change them.

 Specific interventions include setting goals, self-monitoring, regular meal patterns, changing self and weight thoughts, and encouraging healthy weight-control habits that avoid the health risks of dieting.

-Overall, treatment led by a therapist or psychiatrist has been shown to be the most successful treatment for people with eating disorder BED.
+Overall, treatment led by a therapist or psychiatrist is the most successful treatment for people with eating disorder BED.

 One study found that 79 percent of participants no longer have binge eating following 20 CBT meetings, with 59 percent only having success after a year, see here for study.

-Generally, clients are offered a checklist in this method to work with on their own, along with the opportunity to attend extra sessions with a therapist to help direct them and set goals.
+Clients are given a checklist in this method to work with on their own.
+They also have the opportunity to attend extra sessions with a therapist to help direct them and set goals.